Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

 which is a good approximation as long as $\tilde{R} \gg 1$.

-Let us now rephrase equation \eqref{eq:bouncetimeR} to emphasize the role of $T$ as a spacetime \emph{parameter}, a coordinate and observer independent quantity, and its relation with the symmetries of the spacetime.
+Instead of the above approximate expression we will now use the exact formula \eqref{eq:bouncetimeR} which defines the bounce time $T$.
+Let us rephrase equation \eqref{eq:bouncetimeR} in order to see that $T$ is best understood as a spacetime parameter, a coordinate and observer independent quantity, and how it relates with the presence of symmetries of the spacetime.
 The exterior spacetime described by the HR metric has the three Killing fields of a static spherically symmetric spacetime, a timelike Killing field generating time translation and two spacelike Killing fields that together generate spheres.
-To be precise, these are piecewise Killing fields defined in each of the four regions of Figure \ref{fig:ansatz}.
-Strictly speaking, the spacetime is dynamical, not static, because of the presence of the distributional null shells $S^\pm$.
+To be precise, these are piecewise Killing fields defined in each of the four regions of Figure \ref{fig:ansatz} and the spacetime is dynamical, not static, because of the presence of the distributional null shells $\mathcal{S}^\pm$.
 The orbits $\Upsilon$ of the timelike Killing field are labelled by an area $A_\Upsilon$: The proper area of a sphere generated by the two spacelike Killing fields on any point on $\Upsilon$.
 This is of course the geometrical meaning of the coordinate $r$.

 We can thus avoid to mention any coordinates or observers and specify $T$ through the following geometrical construction.
 Consider any orbit $\Upsilon$ that does not intersect with the interior boundary surfaces $\mathcal{B}$.
 The proper time $\tau_\Upsilon$ is an invariant integral evaluated on the portion of $\Upsilon$ that lies between its intersections with the null hypersurfaces $S^\pm$.
 For any such $\Upsilon$, we have